 Surprising absolutely no one, Governor Martin O’Malley appointed Maryland Court of Special Appeals Judge Sally D. Adkins to the state’s highest court, filling the vacancy created by Judge Dale R. Cathell’s mandatory retirement.
-Judge Adkins will represent the First Appellate Circuit on the court, which includes Caroline, Cecil, Dorchester, Kent, Queen Anne’s, Somerset, Talbot, Wicomico and Worcester counties.
+Judge Adkins will represent the First Appellate Circuit on the court, which includes Caroline, Cecil, Dorchester, Kent, Queen Anne’s, Somerset, Talbot, Wicomico, and Worcester counties.

 Governor O’Malley has moved at a snail’s pace in naming Maryland Court of Appeals judges.
-This surprises me because keeping Judge Wilner and Judge Cathell on the court does not further the Governor’s political agenda, specifically on the death penalty, an issue for which he clearly has a great deal of personal conviction.
+This surprises me because keeping Judge Wilner and Judge Cathell on the court does not further the Governor’s political agenda, specifically on the death penalty, an issue for which he has a great deal of personal conviction.
 But he has gotten high marks on almost all of his judicial selections and has seemingly picked judges based on merit, not politics.
-As he begins to gear up for a challenge in 2010 against Bob Ehrlich (I’ll bet ya), Governor O’Malley can use all of the high marks he can get.
+As he gears up for a challenge in 2010 against Bob Ehrlich (I’ll bet ya), Governor O’Malley can use all the high marks he can get.